 |Payment Plan Enrollment Fee||$50.00|

 |Payment Plan Late Enrollment Fee||$60.00|

 Answers to Frequently Asked Questions regarding Georgetown’s tuition rate-setting procedures are available in this FAQ sheet.

-EML students are organized by cohort.
-Students who enter with a given cohort will be charged at a consistent rate throughout the course of the program.
+EML and MSBA students are organized by cohort.
+Students who enter with a given cohort will be charged at a consistent rate throughout the course of their respective program.
 The rate quoted above applies to students in the Cohort which begin in the spring of 2021.

 The transcript fee is assessed once at upon matriculation and will ensure that the student has access to copies of his or her official transcript for life.